franneck94/UdemyPythonProEng/README.md

 # Python: Coding Guidelines, Testing and Packaging

-This is the code of my Udemy course:
+This is the code for my Udemy course:
 *Python: Coding Guidelines, Testing and Packaging* by Jan Schaffranek.

-Get my Udemy Courses on a Discount: [Link](https://github.com/franneck94/YoutubeVideos/blob/master/EnglishCourses.md)
+## Discount code

+Below I have provided a link to the current discount code.
+You can also send the code to your friends so that they can buy one of my courses.
+With a purchase via my discount codes I receive 95% of the revenue and so you can support me better.

+Link to my German courses: [Link](https://github.com/franneck94/YoutubeVideos/blob/main/README.md)

+Link to my English courses: [Link](https://github.com/franneck94/YoutubeVideos/blob/main/EnglishCourses.md)